-Effective February 1st, 2021, the Home Construction Regulatory Authority (the "HCRA") began licensing and regulating builders and vendors as designated under the New Home Construction Licensing Act, 2017 (the "NHCLA").
-This change shifts the responsibility of licencing, regulation and the complaints process from the Tarion Warranty Corporation ("Tarion") to the HCRA, who will now have a much broader authority than what was previously seen under the Tarion regime.
+Effective February 1, 2021, the Home Construction Regulatory Authority (the "HCRA") began licensing and regulating builders and vendors as designated under the New Home Construction Licensing Act, 2017 (the "NHCLA").
+This change shifts the responsibility of licencing, regulation and the complaints process from the Tarion Warranty Corporation ("Tarion") to the HCRA, which will now have a much broader authority than what was previously seen under the Tarion regime.

 What does this mean for builders?

 For builders that are already registered with Tarion, their license will automatically be transitioned under the HCRA without an additional application requirement.
 For new applicants, the process will commence with the HCRA and include the new requirement of a criminal record check.

 Effective February 1, 2021, Tarion will be lowering home enrolment fees by $55 per enrolment, which will reduce the average enrollment from $1,080 to $1,025.
 Additionally, in partnership with the HCRA, Tarion is proposing to collect the HCRA Regulatory Oversight Fee, on behalf of the HCRA at the time the builder enrols the home with Tarion.
 This will allow Tarion and the HCRA to reduce the regulatory burden on builders, leveraging Tarion's existing enrolment fee process to collect both clearly identified fees and provide builders with a "one window approach" that would satisfy the enrolment-related process requirements for both Tarion and the HCRA.
 An updated Home Enrolment Fee Schedule can be found on Tarion's web site and HCRA's licensing fees on the HCRA's web site.
 HCRA will charge a Regulatory Oversight Fee of $145 plus HST, per home.
 This fee will be collected by Tarion on enrollment of a home in the warranty program, and remitted to the HCRA.